Dirac series of $E_{7(-5)}$: Introduction

 Let $\pi$ be an irreducible $(\frg, K)$ module with \texttt{atlas} final parameter $p=(x, \lambda, \nu)$.
 We say that $\pi$ is \emph{fully supported} if the KGB element $x$ has full support.
 That is, if $\texttt{support(x)}=[0, 1, \dots, l-1]$, where $l=\dim_{\bbC}\, \frh_f$ is the rank of $G$.
 Here $0, 1, \dots, l-1$ are the labels of certain simple roots (see Section \ref{sec-atlas}).
 Note that $\texttt{atlas}$ always counts from zero.
 We say a member of $\pi\in\widehat{G}^d$ is \emph{FS-scattered} if it is fully supported.
-As will be explained in Section \ref{sec-FS-scattered}, the finitely many FS-scattered representations are the `core' of the Dirac series, and all other members of $\widehat{G}^d$ can be merged into (finitely many) strings provided some technical conditions can be checked.
+The Dirac series of $G$ will be arranged into two parts: finitely many FS-scattered representations (which can not be cohomologically induced in the way of Theorem \ref{thm-Vogan}), and finitely many \emph{strings} (which are cohomologically induced from FS-scattered representations of certain Levi subgroups).
+More careful explanation will be given in Section \ref{sec-FS-scattered}.
 Now let us state our main result.

 \begin{thm} The set $\widehat{E_{7(-5)}}^d$ consists of $103$ FS-scattered representations whose spin-lowest $K$-types are all unitarily small, and $1450$ strings of representations.
 Moreover, each spin-lowest $K$-type of any Dirac series of $E_{7(-5)}$ occurs exactly once. \end{thm}